aureliojoseph/aureliojoseph/README.md

 The world of programming started for me as a curiosity, and it turned into an extraordinary and fascinating universe, which I am passionate about!

-My main focus is to build fully responsive, complete, practical and easy to use websites and web applications, delving daily into HTML, CSS, JavaScript and ReactJS.
+My main focus in front-end development is to build fully responsive, complete, practical and easy to use websites and web applications, delving daily into what is most current in frontend languages and frameworks.

 # My Skills
 - HTML5
 - CSS3
 - JavaScript
+- ReactJs
-- React.js
+- VueJs

 ### You can find out more about my work on https://aurelioborges.netlify.app